moggieuk/Happy-Hare/README.md

 ### 2\.
 Validate your mmu_hardware.cfg configuration and basic operation

 Generally the typical "Type-A" MMU will consist of selector motor to position at the desired gate, a gear motor to drive the filament to the extruder and a servo to grip and release the filament.
 In addition there may be a one or more sensors (endstops) to aid filament positioning.
-See [hardware configuration doc](/doc/hardware_config.md) for detailed instructions and consult [MMU comceptual model](/doc/conceptual.md) for details of less common MMU types.
+See [hardware configuration doc](/doc/hardware_config.md) for detailed instructions and consult [MMU conceptual model](/doc/conceptual_mmu.md) for details of less common MMU types.

 <details>
 <summary><sub>🔹 Details on optional hardware...</sub></summary>